 Students learn more about their talents and strengths as well as their effect on others through a study of the various aspects of theatre.
 They study the preparation of an actor as an artist, production as an integration of many related areas of theatre, and the audience as participant in the art form.
 This course is highly participatory; it includes individual, duet, and group performances and activities.
+Credit: 1/2 involving interpersonal, group, and public communication processes.
+Students are required to give demonstration, informative, and persuasive speeches as well as other speeches.
+This course is strongly recommended for those students who plan on a career which necessitates public speaking or interpersonal communication.
 This course fulfills the speech requirement for graduation.
-Eligible: 9, 10, 11, 12 Credit: 1/2
+Eligible: 10, 11, 12 Credit: 1/2